multiversx/mx-sdk-js-core/README.md

 ### axios

-This package can make HTTP requests using `axios`, but it is not bundled by default.
+This package can make HTTP requests using `axios`, which is not bundled by default.
 If you plan to use the API network provider or Proxy network provider, make sure to install `axios`:

 ```bash
 npm install axios